dfernandezperez/RNAseq-Snakemake/README.md

 ## Execution of the pipeline

 Once you have all the configuration files as desired, it's time to execute the pipeline.
 For that you have to execute the `execute_pipeline.sh` script, followed by the name of the rule that you want to execute.
-If any rule is given it will automatically execute the rule `all` (which would execute the standard pipeline).
+If no rule is given it will automatically execute the rule `all` (which would execute the standard pipeline).
 Examples:

 ```bash
 ./execute_pipeline.sh all